copperwater/xNetHack/doc/xnh-changelog-6.0.md

   the peaceful is larger than them.
 - Having unchanging while turning to slime only pauses the slime timer; it does not cancel the slime effect entirely.
+- You can determine the species of a non-stale egg by listening to it with a blessed stethoscope.

 ### Interface changes